Sorrento Valley, San Diego: Economy

 Sorrento Valley is home to many high tech, biotech, and IT companies.
 Notable companies in the neighborhood include Qualcomm, Pfizer Pharmaceuticals, Verizon, FedHome Loan Centers, Google Inc., Texas Instruments, Optimer Pharmaceuticals, The ACTIVE Network, Advanced Test Equipment Rentals, Forcepoint (formerly Websense), Einstein Medical, Hologic, Dexcom, NuVasive, T-Mobile, PriceWaterhouseCoopers (PwC), and Scripps Clinic.
 In 2011 the Federal Bureau of Investigation announced plans to move into a $100 million, six-story building on Vista Sorrento Parkway in Sorrento Valley.
 The building houses 400 special agents and support staff; the FBI occupied the building in May 2013.

-Other notable sites

-Karl Strauss Brewing Company, a craft beer brewing company, has a location in Sorrento Valley.
+Karl Strauss Brewing Company, a craft beer brewer, has a location in Sorrento Valley.

 Personal income

 The community (ZIP Code 92121) has a median income of approximately $102,391 per year.

 Transportation

-The west edge of Sorrento Valley contains the merge at I-5 and I-805.
-The Sorrento Valley train station is a stop for the Coaster commuter and Amtrak Pacific Surfliner rail lines, which provide train links to Oceanside and Downtown San Diego.
+The west edge of Sorrento Valley contains the merge of I-5 and I-805.
+The Sorrento Valley station is a stop for the Coaster commuter and Pacific Surfliner rail lines, which provide train links to Oceanside and Downtown San Diego.